nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 ### Same Description/Closely Related Goods or Services

-Infringement may occur where the defendant is using a mark as a trade mark, which  is substantially identical or deceptively similar to the registered mark, with respect to goods or services of the same description or goods or services that are closely related. [^AUTOREPLACEDTMAs1202ENDREPLACE] Note this section also functions as an informal defence (see below).
+Infringement may occur where the defendant is using a mark as a trade mark, which  is substantially identical or deceptively similar to the registered mark, with respect to goods or services of the same description or goods or services that are closely related.[^AUTOREPLACEDTMAs1202ENDREPLACE] Note this section also functions as an informal defence (see below).
 The onus is reversed so the defendant must prove a lack of likelihood of deception or confusion.

 [^AUTOREPLACEDTMAs1202ENDREPLACE]: _TMA_ s 120(2)

 This subsection protects traders and the public from unscrupulous dealers who want to pass off a new product as someone else’s.
 It also protects against dilatation of the value of the trade mark by allowing others to use it as they like, but in different categories.

 The principles of goods and services being of the same description or closely related are largely the same as those that apply in the context of _TMA_ s 44.
 Goods will not be of the ‘same description’ if their sale under the same mark by different companies would not be likely to lead to confusion or deception.
-If the public would not expect the same business to supply both of the goods and/or services, then the two are unlikely to be considered closely related.
+If the public would not expect the same business to supply both of the goods and/or services, then the two are unlikely to be considered closely related.[^AUTOREPLACED2009FCAFC27ENDREPLACE]

-[^AUTOREPLACED2009FCAFC27ENDREPLACE]

 [^AUTOREPLACED2009FCAFC27ENDREPLACE]: [2009] FCAFC 27

-In *[E & J Gallo Winery v Lion Nathan Australia Pty Limited](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCAFC/2009/27.html)* [^AUTOREPLACED2009FCAFC27ENDREPLACE]  Gallo Winery was the registered owner of the trade mark 'Barefoot' in relation to wines in Australia.
+In *[E & J Gallo Winery v Lion Nathan Australia Pty Limited](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCAFC/2009/27.html)*[^AUTOREPLACED2009FCAFC27ENDREPLACE]  Gallo Winery was the registered owner of the trade mark 'Barefoot' in relation to wines in Australia.
 Lion Nathan (Australia) started selling a specialty beer under the trade mark 'Barefoot Radler' from January 2008.
 Infringement was established as beer and wine were held to be goods of the same description.

-[^AUTOREPLACED2009FCAFC27ENDREPLACE]: [2009] FCAFC 27
+[^AUTOREPLACED2009FCAFC27ENDREPLACE]: [2009] FCAFC 27[^AUTOREPLACED1993FCA645ENDREPLACE]

-[^AUTOREPLACED1993FCA645ENDREPLACE]

 [^AUTOREPLACED1993FCA645ENDREPLACE]: [1993] FCA 645

-In *[Musidor BV v Tansing (t/as Apple Music House)](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1993/645.html), [^AUTOREPLACED1993FCA645ENDREPLACE]* concerned Musidor selling Rolling Stones bootlegs.
+In *[Musidor BV v Tansing (t/as Apple Music House)](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1993/645.html),[^AUTOREPLACED1993FCA645ENDREPLACE]* concerned Musidor selling Rolling Stones bootlegs.
 Musidor made it plain in its advertising and get-up that the source of the origin of the goods was not authorised.
 Held, the disclaimer was effective to show that the goods were not related.
 It was held that no infringement occurred.

-[^AUTOREPLACED1993FCA645ENDREPLACE]: [1993] FCA 645
+[^AUTOREPLACED1993FCA645ENDREPLACE]: [1993] FCA 645[^AUTOREPLACED1996FCA1484ENDREPLACE]

-[^AUTOREPLACED1996FCA1484ENDREPLACE]

 [^AUTOREPLACED1996FCA1484ENDREPLACE]: [1996] FCA 1484

-In *[Twentieth Century Fox Film Corporation v South Australian Brewing Co Ltd](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1996/1484.html)*, [^AUTOREPLACED1996FCA1484ENDREPLACE] 'Duff' beer which disclaimed any association with The Simpsons was still held to amount to infringement.
+In *[Twentieth Century Fox Film Corporation v South Australian Brewing Co Ltd](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1996/1484.html)*,[^AUTOREPLACED1996FCA1484ENDREPLACE] 'Duff' beer which disclaimed any association with The Simpsons was still held to amount to infringement.
 The disclaimer was too simplistic in approach.
 The beer was an express reference to The Simpsons and therefore the disclaimer was not effective.

 [^AUTOREPLACED1996FCA1484ENDREPLACE]: [1996] FCA 1484

 ### Unrelated Goods Where Trade Mark is Well-Known

-Trade mark infringement may occur where the defendant is using a  mark as a trade mark, which is substantially identical or deceptively similar to the registered mark, with respect to unrelated goods or services where the mark is well-known or famous. [^AUTOREPLACEDTMAs1203ENDREPLACE]
+Trade mark infringement may occur where the defendant is using a  mark as a trade mark, which is substantially identical or deceptively similar to the registered mark, with respect to unrelated goods or services where the mark is well-known or famous.[^AUTOREPLACEDTMAs1203ENDREPLACE]

 [^AUTOREPLACEDTMAs1203ENDREPLACE]: _TMA_ s 120(3)